The power of Open Source in the fight against COVID-19

 A major question on everyone's mind was how technology will affect our society post-pandemic.
 It's already clear that long-term trends like online commerce, video conferencing, streaming services, cloud adoption and even Open Source are all being accelerated as a result of COVID-19.
 Many organizations need to innovate faster in order to survive.
 Responding to long-term trends by slowly adjusting traditional offerings is often "too little, too late".

 For example, Debbie Theobold of Vecna Robotics brought up how healthcare organizations can see greater success by embracing websites and mobile applications.
 These efforts for better, patient-managed experiences that were going to happen eventually are happening right now.
 We've launched our mobile app and embraced things like online pre-registration.
 Companies that were relying on in-person interactions are now struggling to catch up.
-We've seen that technology-driven interactions are a necessity to keeping patient relationships., she said.
+We've seen that technology-driven interactions are a necessity to keeping patient relationships.

 At Acquia, we've known for years that offering great digital experiences is a requirement for organizations looking to stay ahead.